 The water cycle is a way in which water moves around the world.
 Without it, nothing would grow and humans would not be able to live.

-It starts in the ocean, where the heat of the Sun turns sea water into vapour, tiny droplets of water which float in the air - this process is called evaporation.
-Water vapour rises into the sky to make clouds.
+The water cycle starts in the ocean, where the heat of the Sun turns sea water into vapour, tiny droplets of water which float in the air - this process is called evaporation.
+Water vapour rises into the sky, and as it cools it turns back into liquid water to make clouds - the process of condensation.
 The wind blows the clouds over land and they drop their water as rain, sleet or snow.
 This falls on the land as water, which allows plants to grow and gives us drinking water.
 Much of the water then flows into lakes and rivers, and is carried back to the sea.
 Then the process begins again.

 The water cycle